Over the years, reports say the first Monday in February has the highest employee sick rates. That's why it’s dubbed “National Sickie Day”.

 It’s unclear if that’s down to real sickness—or something a little more fictional.

-But is the first Monday in February actually the day when most people take a sick day?
-Is it a media myth or a genuine risk?
+So, is it actually the day when most people call in sick?
+Is it a media myth or a genuine risk for your staffing levels?
 And does your business have its very own National Sickie Day?

 Putting the figures to the test

 As an absence management software provider, we decided to put it to the test.

 After analysing the sickness absence data in our software for last year, we discovered that the day most employees called in sick was...

 The second Monday in December.
 In fact, the first Monday in February ranked only 21st on the list when it came to sickness rates.